Difference Between Cross Pads and Cartridge Rolls Skip to content

 Cartridge Rolls

 Cartridge rolls are an abrasive tool used for internal surfaces, corners, and confined places to be sanded, polished, and ground.
-It is easy to utilize in intricate regions because to its conical or cylindrical construction.
+It is easy to utilise in intricate regions because to its conical or cylindrical construction.

 Compared to cross pads, cartridge rolls are far more durable and require less stopping time due to their rolled-up structure.
 The sheet breaks when the outer abrasive wears off, revealing a fresh layer of abrasive until the roll is completely used.